From Ju-Jitsu champ to the Playboy Mansion, here’s the story…

 Now, with great deal of entrepreneurial experience, David felt it was time to begin sharing his secrets and as he started to talk, people started to listen.
 He has authored two well respected books, Ultimate Trading Systems 2.0 and Trading Systems Revealed 2.0.
 He gained excellent media coverage throughout many journals and magazines.
 Publications such as Chartpoint, Smart Investor, Your Trading Edge, the Australian Financial Review and the Guppy Traders Newsletter have all featured him.

 Today, David trades professionally, designs mechanical systems for his top end clients, runs workshops and provides limited one-on-one training.
-David is not yet thirty, yet he leads a life that is envied by people twice his age.
+David is not yet thirty, yet he leads a life as a small business consultant in Melbourne that is envied by people twice his age.
 He travels the world for pleasure and business.
 David’s life as the complete entrepreneur has got off to a flying start, and for him now the sky is the limit.

 Update: Dave’s been busy, watch the video below to see what happened next: